 Mixed fortunes so far for ante-post Cheltenham fancies

-With the jumps season fully into its stride, the picture with regard to the relative merits of the leading candidates for the forthcoming Cheltenham (March 10 – 13) is becoming a little clearer.
+With the jumps season fully into its stride, the picture with regard to the relative merits of the leading candidates for the forthcoming Cheltenham Festival (March 10 – 13) is becoming a little clearer.
 There have been mixed fortunes so far for those who spent the summer at the head of the ante-post markets for the feature races at the four-day extravaganza, writes Elliot Slater.

 horsies